-BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA:
+3 BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA:

-- 4 SECTION 1.
-A new section to chapter 30.1-31 of the North Dakota Century Code is created and enacted as follows: - 6 Beneficiary deed Form Definitions. - 1.
-As used in this section, the following definitions apply: - a.
+SECTION 1.
+A new section to chapter 30.1-31 of the North Dakota Century Code is created and enacted as follows:

+Beneficiary deed - Form - Definitions.

+- 1. As used in this section: - a.
 "Beneficiary deed" means a deed authorized by this section. - b.
-"Grantee beneficiary" or "grantee" means the person to whom an owner grants an interest in the real property that is the subject of the beneficiary deed. - c.
-"Owner" means a person who executes a beneficiary deed as provided in this section. - 2.
-A deed that conveys an interest in real property, including any debt secured by a lien on real property, to a grantee beneficiary designated by the owner and that expressly states that the deed is effective on the death of the owner transfers the deceased owner's interest to the grantee beneficiary designated by name in the beneficiary deed effective on the death of the owner, subject to all conveyances, assignments, contracts, mortgages, deed of trust, liens, security pledges, and other encumbrances made by the owner or to which the owner was subject during the owner's lifetime. - 3.
+"Grantee beneficiary" or "grantee" means the person to whom an owner grants an interest in the real property that is the subject of the beneficiary deed. - "Owner" means an individual who executes a beneficiary deed as provided in this section. - 2.
+A deed that conveys an interest in real property, including any debt secured by a lien on real property, to a grantee beneficiary designated by the owner and which expressly states that the deed is effective on the death of the owner transfers the deceased owner's interest to the grantee beneficiary designated by name in the beneficiary deed effective on the death of the owner, subject to all conveyances, assignments, contracts, mortgages, deeds of trust, liens, security pledges, and other encumbrances made by the owner or to which the owner was subject during the owner's lifetime. - 3.
 A beneficiary deed may designate multiple grantees who take title as joint tenants with right of survivorship, tenants in common, or any other tenancy that is valid under the laws of this state.